wokwi/wokwi-docs/docs/vscode/project-config.md

 binary = 'chips/inverter.chip.wasm'
 ```

 Wokwi also requires a JSON file that describes the chip pins.
-The JSON file should have the same name as the wasm binary, but with a json extension (e.g. chips/inverter.chip.json in the above example).
+The JSON file should have the same name as the wasm binary, but with a json extension (e.g. `chips/inverter.chip.json` in the above example).
 For a complete example, check out [the inverter-chip repo](https://github.com/wokwi/inverter-chip).

+You can add multiple chips to your project by adding multiple `[[chip]]` sections, each with a different `name` and `binary`.

 ## diagram.json